Duke Ellington delivers a solo piano performance during the 1960s.

-This composition "African Flower" (also known as "Fleurette Africaine”) was composed by Ellington and performed for the first time on the 1962 LP “Money Jungle."
+This composition "African Flower" (aka "Fleurette Africaine”) was composed by Ellington and performed for the first time on the 1962 LP “Money Jungle."

 Ellington was the elder in the session and apparently there was some friction on the date though accounts of what was behind it vary.
 Apparently at one point Mingus left the session and Ellington had to persuade him to come back and finish.

-In his Down Beat review of the LP (he gave it five stars) Don DeMicheal said: "I've never heard Ellington play as he does on this album; Mingus and Roach, especially Mingus, push him so strongly that one can almost hear Ellington show them who's boss – and he dominates both of them, which is no mean accomplishment."
+In his Down Beat review of the LP Don DeMicheal gave it five stars and stated: "I've never heard Ellington play as he does on this album; Mingus and Roach, especially Mingus, push him so strongly that one can almost hear Ellington show them who's boss – and he dominates both of them, which is no mean accomplishment."

 Who says creative conflict is a bad thing?